This might seem like a contradiction to some – after all, most cardio is done outdoors.

 Rowing machines don’t have to be expensive, and provide a welcome break from the lower-body cardio.

-In fact, this one can be purchased for less than £100.
+In fact, this one can be purchased for around £100.

 We gave the Body Sculpture rowing machine (that’s the one pictured and linked above) a rating of 4.2 out of 5, that’s pretty good going for such a cheap product – providing exceptional value for money.